b-jan/blog/NextJs.md

 ### What's the plan?

-Facebook has created a node module [create-react-app](https://github.com/facebook/create-react-app) to generate a boilerplate version of a React application.
+Facebook has created a node module [create-react-app](https://github.com/facebook/create-react-app) to easily generate a React application.
 Many React applications are close to its settings.
 That's why I chose it as a code base for this article.

 This article is split in 3 short parts: